typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 Nonetheless, reifying the graph should be avoided as it can lead having to refactor our entire graph and breaking the data model.
 It would also require changes to any queries and application code that could produce or consume such data.

-In the image below, we see an example of two *hyper-relations* modelled in Grakn:
+In the image below, we see an example of two *hyper-relations* modelled in TypeDB:

 - `marriage`: describing a binary `marriage` relation between *Bob* and *Alice* playing the roles of `husband` and `wife` respectively, and the `marriage` relation playing the role of `certified-marriage` in the `divorce-filing` relation
 - `divorce-filing`: describing a ternary `divorce-filing` relation involving three role-players in the roles of `certified-marriage`*,* `petitioner` and `respondent`